Chapter 2: Color Theory

 The mental image

-It took me a while to connect the dots on this one but let me explain.
-It seems to me that the fundamental difference between the 2D guys and the CG guys is about exposure.
+It seems that one of the main differences between the 2D guys and the 3D guys is about exposure.
 This is at the core of all our issues in feature animation.
 And more interestingly this issue can actually be summed up in one image.
 Pretty cool, right ?

 020_colorTheory_820_cambridge_mental_image_FHD